JudgeGroovyman/JudgeGroovyman.github.io/Assets.md

 ## 2D Platformer ##

+BTW: To get tilemaps working without tearing change the cell gap on the grid to -.0001 (for xyz)

 ### Free from Asset Store ###
 - [Platformer Microgame](https://assetstore.unity.com/packages/templates/platformer-microgame-151055) Free on the asset store, updated Aug 2019, Only compatible with Unity 2018.4.6 or before.
 - [Sunny Land](https://assetstore.unity.com/packages/2d/characters/sunny-land-103349) Free Full platformer asset without wall jump and advanced things but still.